CosmicBagel/DecemberBliss/README.md

 Building requries
 - A c/c++ compiler, complete with requried std libs for the platform you're building on
 - Python (3.8 or newer) installation matching the target architecture (x86 or x64)
+    - Be sure to select "Download debug binaries" if you want to build a debug build
 - CMake
+    - You must pass in the variable BLISS_ARCH as x86 or x64

 I tried to include as many dependencies as possible so as to simplify the build process